This Guide provides instructions on various steps to take to ensure compliance of the NIH Public Access Policy.

 - How to use SciENcv

 The NIH Public Access Policy ensures that the public has access to the published results of NIH funded research.
 To help advance science and improve human health, the Policy requires that these papers are accessible to the public on the digital archive PubMed Central (PMC) no later than 12 months after publication.
-To meet this deadline, a researcher--one person assigned by the research team--needs to submit final peer-reviewed journal manuscripts that arise from NIH funds to PMC upon acceptance for publication.
+To meet this deadline, the PI or author needs to submit final peer-reviewed journal manuscripts that arise from NIH funds to PMC upon acceptance for publication.
+A delegate may be assigned by the PI or author to submit the manuscript, however, the PI or author must still approve the submission electronically.

 The NIH Public Access Policy applies to articles that meet ALL of the following criteria: